djradon/public-notes/soln.sacred-capital.md

 ---
 id: UcKLuvtHmiY1JgZqR8igo
 title: Sacred Capital
-desc: 'community-sensitive reputation on Holochain'
+desc: community-sensitive reputation on Holochain
 updated: 1638075640000
 created: 1638050980019
 ---

 - [[p.hasVision]]
   - a Wix-like environment where non-techie community activators can bundle together the tools they need to shift their communities from, say, an awkward mish-mash of GSuite, Facebook, and Discord to the crypto web.